Optimizing the pump coupling for a three-wave mixing Josephson parametric amplifier

-We now discuss the requirements for the circuit to operate as a resonant amplifier.
+The maximization of Eq.~\eqref{eq:xipump} is subject to constraints required for the circuit to function as a resonant amplifier.
 First, a standing wave eigenmode must exist in the circuit.
-This requirement is captured by the following \emph{Laplace domain} equation:
+This requirement is captured by the \emph{Laplace-domain} equation